Rob Wolleaston: Chelsea

 Born in Perivale, London, Wolleaston started his career at Chelsea.
-He made his Chelsea debut in a League Cup against Huddersfield Town and made his second game in Premier League as a late substitute against Sunderland both in 1999.
+He made his Chelsea debut in a League Cup tie against Huddersfield Town and played his second game in the Premier League as a late substitute against Sunderland, both in 1999.
 In March 2000, he was sent on loan to Bristol Rovers, playing four games, but failed to score or help Rovers to a victory.

 In August 2000, he was due to go on loan to West Bromwich Albion but instead opted to join Nottingham Forest on a similar deal for one month.
 Forest had an option to extend the loan spell for the season, but Wolleaston never appeared for the club.
 Instead in March 2001, Wolleaston was given another loan spell, this time with First Division Portsmouth, for the rest of the 2000–01 season.
 He made his debut three days later when Portsmouth defeated Stockport County 2–1, when Wolleaston hit the crossbar and was later replaced by match winner Steve Lovell.
 Wolleaston played a total of six games for Portsmouth, once as substitute, but failed to score.

 Wolleaston returned to Chelsea but again left on a loan deal ahead of the 2001–02 season, joining Second Division-side Northampton Town with fellow Chelsea youngster Sam Parkin.
 Wolleaston's debut for Northampton came on 18 August 2001 as they lost 2–0 to Stoke City, going on to make eight appearances in three months for the club, seven in the league, again without scoring a goal.
 He returned to Chelsea but never appeared in another first-team appearance in another two seasons.